The Churches of Britain and Ireland

 Litlington, St. Michael the Archangel (O).
 Curiously, Pevsner fails to give the dedication.
 TQ 523 019. © Dave Westrap.
 An old postcard view, from Reg Dosell's Collection.
 Another view, two interior view - 1, 2 - and the font, all © Steve Bulman (2009).
 Another view, © Elaine Saunders (2016).
 Link.

 Lullington, Church of the Good Shepherd.
 One of the smallest churches in Britain, though only the remaining portion of a once larger church.
-TQ 588 031.
+TQ 5282 0306.
 From an old postcard in Steve Bulman's Collection.
 Two modern views - 1, 2, and the interior, all © Carole Sage (2016).
 Link1.
-Link2.
+Link2 says the church was re-dedicated in 2000.
 The very brief Grade I listing.

 Maresfield, St. Bartholomew.
 From an old postcard in Steve Bulman's Collection.
 Link.